 These tools are excellent aids for bending tubing.
 It allows you to make consistent tapers on tubing, whether you want a tight or loose fit.
 The mandrels and dies will enable you to make different-sized bends and give you those custom curves that your other tools do not allow.

-Delahenty Machinery is a leading manufacturer of tube bending machinery, Wiper dies, and ball mandrels.
+Delahenty Machinery is a leading manufacturer of tube bending machinery, ball mandrel and wiper die.
 Many industries use our machines to process tubes and pipes, from ultra-pure copper and brass to hardened steel, stainless steel, aluminum, and titanium.
-Contact us for more details.

 Each component plays a vital role in the bending tooling successful operation.
 Yet there are some essential components like bend die, clamp die, pressure die, wiper dies, and mandrel.